GSA/digitalgov.gov/content/posts/2013/12/2013-12-19-eventbrite-now-available-for-federal-use.md

 </p>

 <p dir="ltr">
-  So if you want to give Eventbrite a try please collaborate with  <a href="{{< ref "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}}">your agency’s Point-of-Contact for Terms of Service</a>  and share the Eventbrite terms of service with your agency’s lawyers, and explore whether this new tool can help meet your strategic goals.
+  So if you want to give Eventbrite a try please collaborate with  <a href="{{ ref . "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" }}">your agency’s Point-of-Contact for Terms of Service</a>  and share the Eventbrite terms of service with your agency’s lawyers, and explore whether this new tool can help meet your strategic goals.
 </p>

 <p dir="ltr">